This post may contain affiliate links. Please see my disclosure policy for more details.

 Note that Western Australia, Northern Territory and Queensland do not have daylight saving.
 This is something that probably wouldn’t cross most people’s minds when choosing where to live in Australia, but may come as a shock if you’ve moved from a country with long summer nights like England!

 In Perth, for example, the sun sets before 7:30pm on its longest summer day, a good hour earlier than in Sydney.
 Brisbane gets dark even earlier during the summer, with the sun setting before 7pm.
-Check out the Time and Date website to find sunrise and sunset times for whichever Australian city you’re interested in.

-6. Property in Sydney & Where to Live
+6. Property Prices in Sydney

-According to data from the June 2022 CoreLogic Hedonic Home Value Index report, the median house price in Sydney during the previous month was $1,403,964, and the median unit (flat) value was $829,598.
+According to the July 2023 CoreLogic Home Value report, the median house price in Sydney during June 2023 was $1,324,396, and the median unit (flat) value was $808,407.

 In terms of what types of property Sydney offers, there is a huge variety available, including modern and older apartments, terraced houses with balconies, large period homes from the Federation era and enormous new-build homes.
-Swimming pools aren’t obligatory but quite a few homes have them, particularly in the wealthier suburbs.

-If you’re thinking of moving to Sydney, you’ll find my comprehensive blog post on where to live in Sydney, useful, as well as my list of best 15 suburbs in Sydney, based on my house sitting experience.
+If you’re thinking of moving to Sydney, you’ll find my comprehensive blog post on where to live in Sydney, useful, as well as my list of best 15 suburbs in Sydney, based on my house-sitting experience.

 7. Renting in Sydney